“New York 1911” offers a rare, living peek into history

-These views were made possible thanks to cameramen working for Svenska Biografteatern, a Swedish film company that operated between 1907 and 1919.
+These views in “New York 1911” were made possible thanks to cameramen working for Svenska Biografteatern, a Swedish film company that operated between 1907 and 1919.
 The original nitrate print of the film managed to survive this past century in stellar condition, which allowed it to be restored by NYC’s Museum of Modern Art (MOMA).

 While the actual footage had no audio, ambient and background sounds were added to give the film a lifelike atmosphere.
 The frame rate was also slowed from the original to restore it to a more natural speed (compared to the jerky super-fast silent film look).